antmicro/kenning/README.md

 ### Working directly with the repository

-For development purposes, and for usage of additional resources (such as sample scripts), clone repository with:
+For development purposes, and to use additional resources (such as sample scripts), clone the repository with:

 ```
 git clone https://github.com/antmicro/kenning.git
 cd kenning/
 ```

-and then install for development using:
+Then install using:

 ```bash
 pip install -e ".[tensorflow,reports,tvm]"